RoboCoachTechnologies/GPT-Synthesizer/README.md

 ## Usage

-GPT Sythesizer is easy to use.
+GPT Synthesizer is easy to use.
 It provides you with an intuitive AI assistant in your command-line interface.
+It also provides an intuitive user interface using Streamlit.
 Watch these demos to see how GPT Synthesizer works:
 - [GPT-Synthesizer Release v0.0.2 demo: a snake game](https://www.youtube.com/watch?v=zFJDQOtIFGA)
 - [GPT-Synthesizer Release v0.0.3 demo: a tic-tac-toe game](https://www.youtube.com/watch?v=_JdmzpXLyE0)
 - [GPT-Synthesizer short demo: how to install](https://www.youtube.com/watch?v=D_kdzOUTe0E)